Embattled Willows Inn closes; building donated to Bellingham nonprofit

 Under chef Blaine Wetzel, The Willows Inn has consistently been recognized as one of the best restaurants in the country, with restaurant critics from all over North America booking flights to Seattle, driving two hours north and taking the ferry ride to Lummi Island for dinner.
 In 2011, The New York Times declared Willows Inn one of “10 restaurants worth a plane ride.”

-But in recent years, management has been dogged by allegations of underpaying staff and has been accused by some workers of sexual harassment and racism.
+But in recent years, management has settled lawsuits relating to allegations of underpaying staff, and has been accused by some staff members of sexual harassment and racism.

 Willows Inn owner McEvoy did not return calls, and co-owner and chef Wetzel declined to comment.
 The restaurant has routinely closed from December to April in past years, but this year the last dinner service was before Thanksgiving.